 Born Paul David Hewson on May 10, 1960, in Dublin, Ireland, Bono is the son of a Roman Catholic postal worker and a Protestant mother—who died when the boy was just 14.
 He joined the band U2 in October 1976, when he was in high school, and was dubbed "Bono Vox" (good voice).
 He was made frontman for the Irish rock band though his singing at the time was less compelling than his stage presence.

 U2 began touring almost immediately and released its first album, Boy, in 1980.
-In 1987, they released The Joshua Tree, their sixth album and the one that catapulted the band—and its outspoken frontman—to stardom.
-Subsequent albums secured U2's reputation for range and innovation, including 1991's industrial-sounding Achtung Baby, 1993's funkier-edged Zooropa, and the techno-influenced Pop (1997).
+In 1987, they released the Grammy-winning The Joshua Tree, their sixth album and the one that catapulted the band—and its outspoken frontman—to stardom.
+Subsequent albums secured U2's reputation for range and innovation, including 1991's industrial-sounding Achtung Baby, 1993's funkier-edged Zooropa and the techno-influenced Pop (1997).

 U2 has returned to its modern rock roots with 2000's All That You Can't Leave Behind.
-Creating simple, but powerful music, the group scored with such tracks as the soaring "Beautiful Day," which won the Grammy Awards for record of the year and song of year.
+Creating simple but powerful music, the group scored with such tracks as the soaring "Beautiful Day," which won Grammy Awards for Record of the Year and Song of Year.
 How to Dismantle an Atomic Bomb (2004) also fared well, both commercially and critically.
-Its two leading singles, "Vertigo" and "Sometimes You Can't Make It On Your Own," made strong showings on the charts and won several Grammy Awards.
+Its two leading singles, "Vertigo" and "Sometimes You Can't Make It On Your Own," made strong showings on the charts and won several Grammys.

 In March 2009, the band released No Line on the Horizon, which reached the top of the American pop charts.
 It featured such popular songs as "Get On Your Boots" and "Magnificent."
-To support the album, Bono and the rest of the group have been touring extensively.
+To support the album, Bono and the rest of the group toured extensively.

 Outside of music, Bono has used his celebrity to generate awareness about many global problems.
 Over the years, he has met with world leaders and many U.S. politicians to discuss such issues as debt relief for developing countries, world poverty and AIDS.
 Bono has also lobbied tirelessly on behalf of many causes, including two he helped create.
 DATA, which stands for Debt AIDS Trade Africa, is dedicated to fighting AIDS and ending poverty in Africa.
 Started in 2004, One is a nonpartisan campaign to "Make Poverty History" and is supported by more than 100 nonprofit organizations as well as millions of individuals, including celebrities like Ben Affleck, Gwyneth Paltrow and Brad Pitt.